 Garrett then provided historical and cultural context leading to the turning point of the 1918 influenza pandemic (Crosby, 2003; Barry, 2005).
 She described her uncle's experience as a young boy during the pandemic, noting that the generation who experienced that pandemic is now gone; only their recorded oral histories remain.
 World War I began in July 1914 and was well under way when the pandemic occurred.
 Despite the surge in influenza in 1918, the war continued.
 An estimated 9 million combatants and 7 million civilians died during the war, but it is unclear how many of those deaths may have been caused by the three waves of the influenza pandemic that spread worldwide between April 1918 and February 1919 (Chorba, 2018).
-The lowest estimate for influenza mortality during the pandemic is 21 million deaths-millions more casualties than civilians during World War I (Jordan, 1927; Mougel, 2011).
+The lowest estimate for influenza mortality during the pandemic is 21 million deaths, which represents millions of casualties more than the war claimed (Jordan, 1927; Mougel, 2011).